DEVELOPING A LOVE OF READING

 Reading is much more than the books which come home from school, it is in everything we do!
 Therefore, we encourage reading throughout our school day and curriculum here at Yanwath.
 We embrace reading and celebrate books in all areas of school life!
 We read books about difference and delve into a range of authors throughout the children’s journey with us.
 Different genres are covered in English lessons and children are constantly practising their reading skills across all subjects.
 Dual language books are used to promote our language skills and allow children to experience familiar stories in different languages.

-At Yanwath Primary school, we strive to nurture the love of reading in every child through our reading rich curriculum, quality reading resources and stimulating environment.
+At Yanwath Primary school we strive to nurture the love of reading in every child through our reading rich curriculum, quality reading resources and stimulating environment.
 We aim to provide:

 - Create a positive reading culture where children enjoy reading, want to read regularly and discuss their reading

-- Establish a love of books where children choose to read for pleasure.
+- Establish a love of books where children choose to read for pleasure

 Every individual child has a school reading book that is book banded to match their reading ability.
 Children change their books when they have finished them.
 There are a range of fiction, non-fiction and poetry books in each book band.
 We have a huge collection of books to match the interests of children.
 As a child’s reading improves they move through the book bands.
 The books children have read are logged in reading records.